roeger/icaps25.github.io/content/calls/tutorial_call.md

 **Summary of Important Dates**

-The deadline for submission of proposals is 27 April 2025.
+The deadline for submission of proposals is ~~27 April 2025~~ 4 May.

 Notification of tutorial acceptance: 11 May 2025.